Asia Graphics-China leads global IPOs this year, followed by U.S., South Korea

-June 20 China leads the global IPO leader with about $18.6 billion raised so far this year, followed by the United States.
+June 20 (Reuters) - China leads the global IPO leader with about $18.6 billion raised so far this year, followed by the United States.

 Relaxed regulations of China Securities Regulatory Commission (CSRC) helped lure more Chinese companies to get listed this year.